computePods/inotify2nats/Readme.md

-# Inotify2NATS
+# Notify2NATS

-Inotify2NATS is a simple GoLang application which forwards Linux inotify events onto a NATS server.
+Notify2NATS is a simple GoLang application which forwards various file system notification events onto a NATS server.